 - Failing to re-balance portfolio periodically.
 You should do it at least once (or better twice) a year.
-If your asset allocations have slipped away form your targets, restore allocations through balancing: sell some parts of strong performers and buy more weaker performer.
+If your asset allocations have slipped away from your targets, restore allocations through balancing: sell some parts of strong performers and buy weaker performers.

-- Failing to recognize that the retirement will have an effect on your psychology and identities as a spouse or parent.
+- Failing to recognize that retirement will affect your psychology and identities as a spouse or parent.
 The most important thing to remember: have the purpose in retirement and the plan for what you are going to do with your extra 8-9 hours a day of free time.
 Otherwise, you will hate every minute of your retirement as many men who have failed to plan hate it.

-As I have promised in the beginning of the article, here are some resources for calculating your expenses during retirement years.
+As I have promised at the beginning of the article, here are some resources for calculating your expenses during retirement years.